drew73197/Discord-Report/README.txt

 edit reportBot.js at your own risk, config.js has details on how to fill in each part inside the file itself

-This plugin is very simple it lets users type !report <username> <reason> or just !report <reason>
+This plugin is very simple it lets users type !report <username> <reason>
-if a user types !report mouse hacking it will post a message in the discord notifying the admins in the channel you specify and it will give you steamID's of both the reporter and the suspect if you find someone abusing the !report command you can inside of discord as long as you have admin abilities type if you have your command string set to say "!rb " you type !rb block <SteamID (any format)> and it will block them from ever sending reports again.
-If you want to unblock someone you type !rb unblock <SteamID (any format)>
+if a user types !report mouse hacking it will post a message in the discord notifying the admins in the channel you specify and it will give you steamID's of both the reporter and the suspect.

+There is also a 5 minute cool down to prevent spam

+When you create your bot application make sure to give it "Privileged Gateway Intents"

-https://discordapp.com/oauth2/authorize?client_id=[BOT ID GOES HERE]&scope=bot&permissions=3072
+https://discordapp.com/oauth2/authorize?client_id=[BOT ID GOES HERE]&scope=bot&permissions=3088

-3072 are all the permissions the bots need it allows him to read and send messages and thats all!
+3088 are all the permissions the bots need it allows him to read and send messages as well as manage channels to update the player count on the voice channel you assign and thats all!

 Also you will need to edit the database CFG